Boggy Creek II: And the Legend Continues: Plot

 While talking with locals, Lockhart is met with resistance and disbelief by most.
-Of those willing to talk with him, he is directed to speak with "Old Man Crenshaw" who lives in a shack along the river bank.
-Lockhart leases a boat and takes off to meet with Crenshaw.
-Crenshaw is a sexagenarian man, fitting the stereotypical notion of a hillbilly or mountain man, living alone on his property.
+Of those willing to talk with him, he is directed to speak with "Old Man Crenshaw", who lives in a shack along the river bank.
+Lockhart and the others lease a boat and take off to meet Crenshaw.
+(The film portrays Crenshaw as a sexagenarian man, fitting the stereotypical notion of a hillbilly or mountain man, living alone on his property.)
 While somewhat welcoming to Lockhart and his entourage, he seems unwilling to talk too much about the creature, or why he is maintaining a series of bonfires on his land.
-A severe storm closes in and makes heading back down the river dangerous, forcing Lockhart and the students to have to stay the night in Crenshaw's cabin.
+A severe storm develops in the area, making river travel hazardous.
+This forces Lockhart and the students to stay overnight in Crenshaw's cabin.

 Believing Lockhart to be a medical doctor, Crenshaw enlists his help in tending to an animal he has caught.
-To Lockhart's amazement, it is the adolescent creature.
-Lockhart determines that the adult creature has been more hostile in the area recently due to the capture of its child, who is now near death.
-Lockhart commandeers Crenshaw's gun and ammo and returns the adolescent creature to the adult when it attacks the cabin in the night, knocking down the front door.
-With its young in its arms, the creature leaves the cabin without further incident.
-The following morning, Crenshaw agrees with Lockhart's assessment that the creatures should be left alone.
+To Lockhart's amazement, it is the offspring of the creature detailed in the sheriff's tale (i.e., the "Little Creature").
+Lockhart hypothesizes that the Big Creature has been more hostile in the area recently due to the capture of its child, who is now near death.
+The Big Creature attacks the cabin in the night, knocking down the front door, compelling Lockhart to return the Little Creature.
+With its young in its arms again, the Creatures leave the cabin without further incident.
+The following morning, Crenshaw agrees with Lockhart's assessment that the Creatures should be left alone.
 Lockhart decides not to tell others about his experiences while in the Boggy Creek area and returns down the river with his students.
+Meanwhile, the Big Creature and its now-recovered offspring make their way back into the wilderness.